-No later than March 23, 2005, Orange County Water District, Inland Empire Utilities Agency, Chino Basin Watermaster, City of Riverside, City of Corona, Elsinore Valley Municipal Water District, Eastern Municipal Water District, City of Colton, City of San Bernardino Municipal Water Department, Jurupa Community Services District, Western Riverside County Regional Wastewater Authority, Lee Lake Water District, Yucaipa Valley Water District, City of Beaumont, the San Timoteo Watershed Management Authority and the City of Rialto shall submit to the Regional Board for approval, a proposed surface water TDS and nitrogen monitoring program that will provide an evaluation of compliance with the TDS and nitrogen objectives for Reaches 2, 4 and 5 of the Santa Ana River.
+No later than June 1, 2022, Orange County Water District, Inland Empire Utilities Agency, Chino Basin Watermaster, City of Riverside, City of Corona, Elsinore Valley Municipal Water District, Eastern Municipal Water District, Colton/San Bernardino Regional Tertiary Treatment & Wastewater Reclamation Authority, , Jurupa Community Services District, Western Riverside County Regional Wastewater Authority, Temescal Valley Water District, Yucaipa Valley Water District, City of Beaumont, San Gorgonio Pass Water Agency, City of Banning, Beaumont Cherry Valley Water District and the City of Rialto shall submit to the Regional Board for approval, an updated surface water TDS and nitrogen monitoring program that will provide an evaluation of compliance with the TDS and nitrogen objectives for Reaches 2, 3, 4 and 5 of the Santa Ana River.

 In lieu of this coordinated monitoring plan, one or more of the parties identified in the preceding paragraph may submit an individual or group monitoring plan.
-Any such individual or group monitoring plan shall also be submitted no later than March 23, 2005.
+Any such individual or group monitoring plan shall also be submitted no later than June 1, 2022.

-By August 1st of each year, the Orange County Water District, Inland Empire Utilities Agency, City of Riverside, City of Corona, Elsinore Valley Municipal Water District, Eastern Municipal Water District, Lee Lake Water District, City of Colton, City of San Bernardino Municipal Water Department, Jurupa Community Services District, Western Riverside County Regional Wastewater Authority, Yucaipa Valley Water District, City of Beaumont, and the City of Rialto, shall submit an annual report of Santa Ana River, Reach 2, 4 and 5 water quality.
-Data evaluated shall include that collected by the Santa Ana River Watermaster, Orange County Water District, and the US Geologic Survey, at a minimum.
+By August 1st of each year, the Orange County Water District, Inland Empire Utilities Agency, City of Riverside, City of Corona, Elsinore Valley Municipal Water District, Eastern Municipal Water District, Temescal Valley Water District, Colton/San Bernardino Regional Tertiary Treatment & Wastewater Reclamation Authority , Jurupa Community Services District, Western Riverside County Regional Wastewater Authority, Yucaipa Valley Water District, City of Beaumont, , San Gorgonio Pass Water Agency, City of Banning, Beaumont Cherry Valley Water District and the City of Rialto, shall submit an annual report of surface water quality for the stream segments identified above.
+Data evaluated shall include that collected by the Regional Board staff, Santa Ana River Watermaster, Orange County Water District, and the US Geologic Survey, at a minimum.

 In lieu of this coordinated annual report, one or more of the parties identified in the preceding paragraph may submit an individual or group annual report.
-Any such individual or group report shall also be submitted by August 15th of each year.
+Any such individual or group report shall also be submitted by August 1st of each year.